jina-ai/examples/advanced-vector-search/README.md

 To run the local example, we show here the steps to work with ANN_SIFT10K (siftsmall).
 A [docker image](https://hub.docker.com/r/jinahub/app.example.advancedvectorsearch) is published where the ANN_SIFT1M (sift) has already been indexed using 4 shards.

 These vectors are [SIFT](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform) descriptors for some image dataset.
 The example is easily adapted for use with larger datasets from the same source which can be found [here](http://corpus-texmex.irisa.fr/).
-For this demo, a vector is considered to be a document.
+For this demo, a vector is considered to be a Document.

 In this example, we use [Faiss](https://hub.docker.com/r/jinahub/pod.indexer.faissindexer) and [Annoy](https://hub.docker.com/r/jinahub/pod.indexer.annoyindexer) Indexer Vectors from the hub.